OWASP/CheatSheetSeries/cheatsheets/Authentication_Cheat_Sheet.md

 ## Introduction

-**Authentication** is the process of determining the validity of one or more authenticators used to claim a digital identity.
-Authentication establishes that a subject attempting to access a digital service is in control of the technologies used to authenticate.
+**Authentication** (**AuthN**) is the process of verifying that an individual, entity, or website is who or what it claims to be by determining the validity of one or more authenticators (like passwords, fingerprints, or security tokens) that are used to back up this claim.

 **Digital Identity** is the unique representation of a subject engaged in an online transaction.
 A digital identity is always unique in the context of a digital service but does not necessarily need to be traceable back to a specific real-life subject.